jtpotato/genshin-music-generator/README.md

 V7 - Using a different neural network that doesn't care about dynamics.
 Reducing to 2 layers, 64 nodes, as this one works differently.

+V8 - Trying to mitigate any plateaus, so we can reach approximately 90% accuracy.

 # Other
 Conda with Python 3.6 is highly recommended.